emiflake/unison-json/TUTORIAL.md

 So you want to decode JSON from the outside world huh, that's pretty scary!
 But by using some simple patterns, it doesn't have to be.
-In this short tutorial, we'll cover how to decode a simple API response that lists a bunch of users with their friends, and we'll go over how to model it.
+In this short tutorial, we'll cover how to decode a simple API response that lists a bunch of users with their hobbies, and we'll go over how to model it.

 ## Let's start with taking a look at the entire endpoint that we will model.